TonywuKIA/ia3Q1Settings/README.md

 ## AI Disclosure

 AI tools were used to help understand Compose layout patterns and check syntax issues during development.
-All code was reviewed, adjusted, and tested manually to ensure it follows the assignment requirements and runs correctly.
+All code was reviewed and tested manually to ensure it follows requirements and runs correctly.